stanford-policylab/opp/py/data_readme_template.md

   deduplicate, i.e. the time resolution is hourly driver_race is null 99% of the time
 - Data includes warnings and arrests, but is missing warnings
+- violation represents statute_description in the raw data
+- subject_race is based on raw columns race and driver_race, which are passed through

 ## Fort Wayne, IN
 **Data notes**: